 This week I’m travelling back in time to a recipe from the 1980’s.
-While searching through cookbooks on my bookshelves, I rediscovered one that I purchased during those years.
+While searching through cookbooks on my bookshelves, I rediscovered one which I purchased during those years.
 I’m a collector and never throw anything away — this cookbook is a good one.
-Glancing through the pages, I saw marks by the recipes that I had made; most had “excellent” by them and many had memories associated with them.
-And this cookbook has a story of it’s own.
-I decided to try to make a one of the recipes — “Baked Beans à la Charente”, a vegetarian bean casserole topped with fresh tomato and eggplant slices.
+Glancing through the pages, I saw notations by recipes which I had made; most with “excellent” written by them with many, many memories.
+I decided to make one of the recipes, “Baked Beans à la Charente”, a vegetarian bean casserole topped with fresh tomato and eggplant slices.
 A little cognac in the beans gave some zing.
 Yum.

 The cookbook is The Vegetarian Epicure.
 I purchased it in the early 1980’s while living in Detroit.
-I don’t really remember the circumstances, but do remember it was one of the first “real” cookbooks I’d ever purchased.
-Every recipe was on it’s own page; every one that I tried was a winner–breads, vegetarian casseroles, soups –gastronomic delights.
-And I really wasn’t much of a cook back then; so these accomplishments were especially rewarding.
+I don’t really remember the circumstances, but do remember it was one of the first “real” cookbooks which I ever purchased.
+Each recipe was on it’s own page and the ones I tried were all winners — breads, vegetarian casseroles, soups — gastronomic delights.
+I really wasn’t much of a cook back then; so preparing these recipes made accomplishments which were especially rewarding.

-I didn’t realize it at the time, but this cookbook was on the cutting edge and is the predecessor to most vegetarian cookbooks books today.
-It has become a classic cookbook which has sold over one million copies!
+I didn’t realize it at the time, but this cookbook was on the cutting edge of the food scene in the 1970’s and is the predecessor to most vegetarian cookbooks books written today.
+It is now a classic cookbook selling over one million copies!
 Published in 1972, it was the “bible” of vegetarian cooking in the 1970’s and 1980’s, making vegetarian cooking appealing — something traditional cookbooks of that era missed entirely.
 It is still in print as well as the sequel, The Vegetarian Epicure, Book Two.

 Author Anna Thomas